UavYuriyS/mqtt2prometheus/Readme.md

 #### Evaluation Order

 It is important to understand the sequence of transformations from a sensor input to the final output which is exported to Prometheus.
 The steps are as follows:

-If `raw_expression` is set, the generated value of the expression is exported to Prometheus.
+If `shared` block is present, values there are transferred over to metrics config in `metrics` block Values set in `metrics` block take precedence over `share` ones If `raw_expression` is set, the generated value of the expression is exported to Prometheus.
 Otherwise:
 1. The sensor input is converted to a number.
 If a `string_value_mapping` is configured, it is consulted for the conversion.
 1. If an `expression` is configured, it is evaluated using the converted number.
 The result of the evaluation replaces the converted sensor value.